-- RAE's Decisions were published regarding a) the approval of the Annual Load Balancing Planning of the natural gas transmission System (ESMFA) for the Year 2014 and the approval of the capacity part of National natural gas System bound by DESFA S.A. for the load balancing for the Year 2014 (Decision 637/2013), b) the approval of amendments of the Annual Load Balancing Planning for the Year 2013 and the approval of the capacity part of ESFA bound by DESFA S.A. for the load balancing for the Year 2013 (Decision 636/2013). - The annual compensatory fees for RAE were readjusted for 2014 according to the rate change of the Consumer Price Index for the year 2013, applicable to those participating in the electricity market.
-For the licensed Generators, the amount is set at 8.26 €/MW, while for the licensed Suppliers is set at 0.07€/MW (RAE Decision 101/2014). - RAE submitted to the Ministry of the Environment, Energy and Climate Change its final proposal for the modification of L. 4001/2011 aiming at the implementation of the necessary provisions concerning the a) activity of operating the charging infrastructure for electric vehicles, and b) the activity of charging the electric vehicles. - By Law 4278/2014 it was decided that debts to PPC by the entities of the General Government of Attica, resulting from electricity consumption for street lighting and other public areas as well as the operation of traffic lights, for the period up to 31.12.2013 have to be paid off.
+- RAE's Decisions were published regarding a) the approval of the Annual Load Balancing Planning of the natural gas transmission System (ESMFA) for the Year 2014 and the approval of the capacity part of National natural gas System bound by DESFA SA for the load balancing for the Year 2014 (Decision 637/2013), b) the approval of amendments of the Annual Load Balancing Planning for the Year 2013 and the approval of the capacity part of ESFA bound by DESFA SA for the load balancing for the Year 2013 (Decision 636/2013). - The annual compensatory fees for RAE were readjusted for 2014 according to the rate change of the Consumer Price Index for the year 2013, applicable to those participating in the electricity market.
+For the licensed Generators, the amount is set at 8,26 €/MW, while for the licensed Suppliers is set at 0,07 € / MW (RAE Decision 101/2014). - RAE submitted to the Ministry of the Environment, Energy and Climate Change its final proposal for the modification of L. 4001/2011 aiming at the implementation of the necessary provisions concerning the a) activity of operating the charging infrastructure for electric vehicles and b) the activity of charging the electric vehicles. - By Law 4278/2014 it was decided that debts to PPC by the entities of the General Government of Attica, resulting from electricity consumption for street lighting and other public areas as well as the operation of traffic lights, for the period up to 31.12.2013 have to be paid off.
 Law 4281/2014 provided that the repayment of the debts refers to all prefectures in the country and not just the Attica prefecture for the period up to 31.03.2014 instead of 31.12.2013.
-Following Laws 4278/2014 and 4281/2014, the Joint Ministerial Decision 45883 was published according to which, the total amount of debt of the General Government Entities to PPC S.A. amounts to $\in$ 12 mil..
-The above mentioned amount refers to the period up to 31.03.2014 concerning electricity consumption for street lighting and other public areas, as well as the operation of traffic lights, deducting any fines or surcharges due to late payment or other charges and is analyzed per institution and year.
+Following Laws 4278/2014 and 4281/2014, the Joint Ministerial Decision 45883 was published according to which, the total amount of debt of the General Government Entities to PPC SA amounts to Euro 12 million.
+The above mentioned amount refers to the period up to 31.03.2014 concerning electricity consumption for street lighting and other public areas, as well as the operation of traffic lights, deducting any fines or surcharges due to late payment or other charges and is analyzed per institution and year. - LAGIE announced the sign of the contract, by which, it shall act as Auctioneer for the auction of all GHG allowances of the Hellenic State according to the Regulation EU 1031/2010, starting on October 12th 2014. - The principles and rules of the assets and liabilities allocation for the preparation of the unbundled financial statements of "PPC" for the year 2014 and onwards were approved (RAE Decision 266/2014).